jegor377/godot-gdgifexporter/README.md

 # Gif exporter for Godot made entirely in GDScript
 This is gif exporter for godot made entirely using GDScript.
 This is based on [godot-gifexporter](https://github.com/novhack/godot-gifexporter).

+The version on master is for Godot 4.x.
+If you want to use version for Godot 3.x, then please pull changes from branch 3.x. :)

 <p align="center">
 	<a href="https://github.com/godotengine/awesome-godot">
 		<img src="https://awesome.re/mentioned-badge.svg" alt="Mentioned in Awesome Godot" />